cs-and-programming-spring/final-project-second-row/README.md

 This program is for two types of users - guests and the wedding planner

+  Guests have the ability to:

+        - sign in individually

+        - choose a meal

+        - register a gift

+        - book a hotel room

+  The Wedding planner has the ability to:

+        - set the maximum amount number seats

+        - set up the menu for guests to choose a meal from

+        - set up the registry [can choose gifts or choose cash]

+        - overlook all the guests that signed in

+                  (name, meal, gift, yes or no if guest booked a hotel room)

+  The Wedding Planner also has their own login

+    Password: _____

 # PSEDUO CODE DOWN BELOW

 {